 - Keep members up to date on pertinent policies.
 See Policies and Rules for Student Organizations

 - Address situations that might lead to a poor public perception of the student group or University.

-- Plan and encourage member attendance at leadership trainings offered by both the Union and Student Activities.
+- Plan and encourage member attendance at leadership trainings offered by the Office of Student Leadership and Involvement.

 - Familiarize and be fluent with the group’s financial structure, including where the treasury is derived (dues, fundraising, etc,), how the money is allocated and used, and how the money is budgeted, as well as assisting in budget development.

 - Develop clear expectations about the role of the advisor, and your relationship with the organization.

 DO Provide Effective Leadership within the General Body